 About the instructor

 Brenna Cassidy was born and raised in northern Illinois where her curiosity for the natural world grew in the forests and tall grass prairies.
 She completed a degree in Wildlife Ecology at the University of Wisconsin-Stevens Point and spent summers during her undergraduate degree in northern Wisconsin and Yellowstone National Park.
-After graduating in 2012, she moved back to Yellowstone and worked on multiple projects studying birds, cougars, and wolves and spent five years seasonally migrating between the Bird Program and Wolf Project.
-Her Ph.D. research focuses on the survival and reproduction of gray wolves in Yellowstone National Park.
-While not working, she can be found trying her hand at most art forms and outdoor activities.
+After graduating, she moved back to Yellowstone and worked on multiple projects studying birds, cougars, and wolves and spent five years seasonally migrating between the Bird Program and Wolf Project.
+Her PhD research focuses on the survival and reproduction of gray wolves in Yellowstone National Park.
+While not working, she can be found in the pottery studio and following her dog around the mountains.